 Starting up a business

-Good practice in health and safety is beneficial for your business, it doesn’t have to be complicated and it’s a legal requirement of the Health and Safety at Work etc Act 1974.
+Good practice in health and safety is beneficial for your business.
+It is a legal requirement of the Health and Safety at Work etc Act 1974.

-The publication Health and Safety made simple will make it easier for you to comply with the law and manage health and safety in your business and the toolbox link provides more detailed advice to help you identify, assess and control common risks in the workplace.
+The publication Health and Safety made simple will make it easier for you to comply with the law and manage health and safety in your business.
+The toolbox link gives detailed advice to help you identify, assess and control common risks in the workplace.

 Health and Safety Policy

-Law: If you have five or more employees, you must have a written policy.
+If you have five or more employees, you must have a written policy.
+This is the law.

-Law: If you have 5 or more employees you must have a documented risk assessment.
-However even if you have less than 5 it is still the duty of every employer to consider potential health and safety hazards that may affect anyone who comes into contact with their business activities.
+If you have five or more employees you must have a documented risk assessment.
+Even if you have less than five, it is still the duty of every employer to consider potential health and safety hazards that may affect anyone who comes into contact with their business activities.

 Health and Safety law poster

-Law: Where ELI is required a current certificate must be readily available where employees and regulators can view it and this can include electronically.
+Where ELI is required, a current certificate must be readily available where employees and regulators can view it.
+This includes electronic copies.
 If you do not display the certificate of insurance or refuse to make it available to regulatory inspectors when they ask, you can be fined up to £1000.
 You can also be fined up to £2500 for any day which you are without suitable insurance.

 Public liability insurance (PLI) is not compulsory but provides cover against claims made by members of the public who have suffered injury or damage to property in connection with your business.
 It is designed to pay compensation which can include loss of earnings, future loss of earnings and damages awarded to the claimant in addition to your legal cost in defending the claim and the claimants' legal costs that you incur if you are found to be at fault.